Anita Ušacka: Career

-Between 1998 and 2001, Ušacka was also the director of a cooperation program between the Northwestern School of Law of Lewis & Clark College (USA) and the Faculty of Law of the University of Latvia.
+Between 1998 and 2001, Ušacka was also the director of a cooperation program between the Northwestern School of Law of Lewis & Clark College (US) and the Faculty of Law of the University of Latvia.
 Together with a counterpart from Lewis & Clark, Ušacka authored the original grant proposal, which allowed the program to be funded by a three-year, $120,000 grant from the Bureau of Educational and Cultural Affairs of the United States Information Agency.

 In 2002, Ušacka was nominated by the Republic of Latvia as a judicial candidate in elections for the newly established International Criminal Court, located in The Hague, The Netherlands.
 Ušacka was one of eighteen judges, from a total of 43 candidates, elected in February 2003 by the Assembly of States Parties to the first bench of the ICC.
 She was one of seven women and the only judge elected from the Eastern Europe group.
 She was sworn in at the inaugural session of the court on March 11, 2003.

-After this first election of judges to the ICC, the President of the Assembly of States Parties drew lots to assign the eighteen judges to terms of three, six or nine years.
+After this first election of judges to the ICC, the president of the Assembly of States Parties drew lots to assign the eighteen judges to terms of three, six or nine years.
 Only the judges who received terms of three years were eligible for re-election.
 Ušacka, having received a three-year term, was therefore eligible for re-election, and was subsequently re-elected in 2006 (with the highest number of votes, 77 from 100).
 Her non-renewable nine-year term expired in 2015.